-- Fill out the Advanced options of the Create a Syslog endpoint page as follows:
+Click the Advanced options link of the Create a Syslog endpoint page.
+The Advanced options appear.

 - In the Select a log line format area, select the log line format for your log messages.
 Our guide on changing log line formats provides more information.

 - Click the Create button to create the new logging endpoint.

 - Click the Activate button to deploy your configuration changes.